rclone/rclone/MANUAL.md

 Start the mount like this

     rclone mount remote:path/to/files /path/to/local/mount

+Or on Windows like this where X: is an unused drive letter

+    rclone mount remote:path/to/files X:

 When the program ends, either via Ctrl+C or receiving a SIGINT or SIGTERM signal, the mount is automatically stopped.